carpentries-incubator/intro-image-classification-cnn/episodes/01-introduction.md

 ### Step 3.
 Prepare data
 Many datasets are not ready for immediate use in a neural network and will require some preparation.
 Neural networks can only really deal with numerical data, so any non-numerical data (eg images) will have to be somehow converted to numerical data.
 Information on how this is done and what the data looks like will be explored in the next episode [Introduction to Image Data](episodes/02-image-data).

 For this lesson, we will use an existing image dataset known as CIFAR-10.
-We will introduce this dataset and the different data preparation tasks in more detail in the next episode but for this introduction, we want to divide the data into **training** and **validation** subsets; normalize the image pixel values to be between 0 and 1; and one-hot encode our image labels.
+We will introduce this dataset and the different data preparation tasks in more detail in the next episode but for this introduction, we want to divide the data into **training**, **validation**, and **test** subsets; normalize the image pixel values to be between 0 and 1; and one-hot encode our image labels.

 #### Preparing the code